RvN-R/milestone-re-tie-dye/ISSUES.md

 <hr>

-* Improving Layout of About Us
+<h3>Improving Layout of About Us</h3>

 * The order of the hero images and paragraphs on the about me page looked good for mobile devices, as shown in the image below:

     <img src="assets/images/issues-images/heroandtextlayoutaboutmemobile.png">